-Sure, it seems pretty straight forward when reading the instructions.
-You sew a straight stitch and pivot around the corners so there is a continuous line of stitches.
+It seems pretty straightforward when reading instructions: You sew a straight stitch and pivot around the corners so there is a continuous line of stitches.

-You’ve learned when sewing around a corner that you leave the needle in the fabric, raise the presser foot, pivot the fabric, lower the presser foot, and continue sewing.
+You’ve learned when sewing around a corner it’s important to leave the needle in the fabric, raise the presser foot, pivot the fabric, lower the presser foot, and continue sewing.

-However, you may have discovered the challenge is knowing exactly where to stop sewing to pivot.
-Because, when you pivot the fabric around the needle, you really want the seam allowance to be accurate on all sides.
+When you pivot the fabric around the needle, you want the seam allowance to be accurate on both sides of the corner.

 Three Ways to Decide Where to Pivot

-One, you can just eyeball the seam allowance and stop sewing when you think you are at the right spot.
-Then make adjustments if necessary.
+- Eyeball the seam allowance and stop sewing when you think you are at the right spot.

-Two, you can keep a sewing gauge by your machine.
-When you think you are close to the where you should pivot, stop sewing and use the sewing gauge to measure the distance between the needle and the end of the fabric.
-Then make adjustments if necessary.
+- Keep a sewing gauge by your machine.
+When you think you are close to where you should pivot, stop sewing and use the sewing gauge to measure the distance between the needle and the end of the fabric.
+Make adjustments if necessary.

 3 Ways to Mark the Pivot Point